forestgrape/people_interactions/conflicts/ukr_ru_in_conflict/ukr_ru_in_conflict.md

 -->

+##### Zaluzhnyi, cited by Ukrinform, a month long of Assaults on Avdiivka cost Russia 10'000
+*Russian army lost about 10,000 troops, 100 tanks over month of assaults on Avdiivka - Zaluzhnyi*, <https://www.ukrinform.net/rubric-ato/3785351-russian-army-lost-about-10000-troops-100-tanks-in-a-month-of-storming-avdiivka-zaluzhnyi.html#:~:text=Over%20a%20month%20of%20active,post%20on%20Facebook%2C%20Ukrinform%20reports.>

 ##### BBC on Soldiers Dying by Dozens a Day
 BBC, 29.8.23,  'Dying by the dozens every day' - Ukraine losses climb,
 <https://www.bbc.com/news/world-europe-66581217>